Did you know that problems with your teeth, jaws, and overall oral health can trigger migraine headaches?

 Does Grinding Teeth Cause Migraines?

-Yes, grinding your teeth at night can cause migraines when TMJ pain travels to your skull.
+Yes, grinding your teeth at night can cause migraines when.
 Signs of teeth grinding include worn tooth enamel, chipped teeth, loose teeth, and jaw pain.
 If you’re not sure whether your migraines are caused by teeth grinding, schedule an appointment with our TMJ dentist as soon as possible.

 How Can I Stop Grinding My Teeth?